CraftAcademy/library-challenge/user_stories.md

 In order to easily check if a book is available
 I want each book to be stored in a file

-- Need to create yml file:
+- Need to create yml file :done
-- Need to make yml available for both Person and Library classes
+- Need to make yml available for both Person and Library (:done) classes

 As a User
 In order to see the available books